 Several years ago, I had the good fortune of being employed as an art teacher at an Islamic school.
 It wasn’t an experience I actively… Read More »Behind the Hijab: Reflections on Working at an Islamic School From a Teacher Raised as a Catholic

-"Rip, Rip, Rip ... this is a battle, a war, and the casualties could be your heart and soul!" exclaims Mr. Keating (Robin Williams).
-The book ripping scene in the Dead Poet's Society is a classic.
-A class of young men, quietly await to have their minds filled with instructions on how to interpret the...
-Continue Reading →
+“Rip, Rip, Rip … this is a battle, a war, and the casualties could be your heart and soul!” exclaims Mr. Keating (Robin Williams).
+The… Read More »Be gone Mr Pearson’s correlations coefficient! – Statistics and the Dead Poet’s Society

 Thinking and communication processes are based on symbols.
 Therefore, it logically follows that symbols would also play a role in mental wellbeing.
 In this blog, I discuss the basics of this connection.

 Psychoanalytical’s assumption that symbols have universal meanings is flawed.
 I demonstrate this by challenging Jordan Peterson’s remarks about Chaos being predominately a feminine trait.